amirkhan14771/javaScriptcode/Syllabus/Syllabus.md

   - other functions
 - Index in set
 - Printing set values using for of loop
+- Creating Set to Array
-- Creating set to array
+- Creating Array to Set
 - forEach method
 - WeakSet